David Willoughby, 86

 In addition to his wife Barbara, David is survived by his four daughters, and two step-daughters, Elizabeth Maris (Howard Baum) of The Bronx, NY, and Cathy Maris (Dave Reiner) of Houston, TX.
 Also surviving is sister-in-law, Marie (Don) Willoughby; twelve grandchildren, Louis Gonzales (Danielle), Jennifer Willoughby, Daniel Willoughby (Nicky), Justin Roberts, Erin Allen (Daniel), Kristin Draper (Trey), Karalyn Roberts, Mindy, Tyler and Steven Nelissen, and Sarah and Abby Baum; and five great-grandchildren Alexis, Dimitri, Zoe, Callia and Riley.
 In addition to Dave’s parents, he was predeceased by brothers Bill, Bob, Jim, and Don Willoughby, sister Evelyn Bortner, and son-in-law Dave Owen.

-Memorial services will be held at a later date.
-Memorial contributions in Dave’s memory may be offered to the Brethren Village Good Samaritan Fund, 3001 Lititz Pike, Lititz, PA, 17543, Elizabethtown Church of the Brethren, 777 S Mt Joy St., Elizabethtown, PA 17022, or Hospice and Community Care, 685 Good Dr., Lancaster, PA 17604.
+Services for David will be held on Sunday, June 30, 2019, at the Elizabethtown Church of the Brethren, 777 South Mt.
+Joy Street, Elizabethtown, PA 17022.
+The services will begin with the placement of cremated remains in the Church’s Memorial Garden at 1:00 PM, followed by a Celebration of Life Service in the sanctuary at 2:00 PM and a reception thereafter in the Fellowship Hall.
+Memorial contributions in Dave’s memory may be offered to the Brethren Village Good Samaritan Fund, 3001 Lititz Pike, Lititz, PA, 17543, or to the Elizabethtown Church of the Brethren, at the above address, or Hospice and Community Care, 685 Good Dr., Lancaster, PA 17604.

 Leave a condolence on this Memorial Page